chen23/Intro-Docker-lab-F5-ISCFY17/docs/getting-started/connecting-to-udf.rst

 Start your environment
 ----------------------

-If you are running this on your own, find the 'F5 CSI Marathon/Mesosâ' blueprint and deploy it.
+If you are running this on your own, find the 'Introduction to Docker' blueprint and deploy it.

 .. image:: ../images/Blueprint.png
    :scale: 50 %